 MASTERS OF PROCESS

-The counter-culture and its demise was the subject matter in the lyrics.
+The counter-culture and its demise was the subject matter in the lyrics of Roll On.
 I came of age looking to live in accordance with something alternative and the hippies were all of that.
 They were quasi-religious and some took it more to heart than others.
 Even with disillusioning inevitable I still retained a wistful attachment to the faith and innocence experienced at a time when everything was still to play for.
-As such Roll On is a testament to the romance of youth.
+As such the words are a testament to the romance of youth.
 That my generation would reject spiritual possibilities for material comforts is the story in the song.

 performed: CS w/ Nicola G